Oral Health in Pregnancy

 - Drink plenty of water

-If you feel sick or retch a lot in your pregnancy tooth cleaning can be a trigger for this.
-It is really important that you keep your teeth as clean as you can.
+If you feel sick or retch a lot in your pregnancy tooth cleaning can be a trigger for this, however, it is really important that you keep your teeth as clean as you can.
+Here are some tips;

 - Try using a smaller, softer toothbrush